braydonf/nostr-key-change/specification.md

 - A user interface MUST display to the user an option to accept or reject a key migration.
 This SHOULD include the recovery keys and how many have valid signatures, social graph verification of those that they follow that are now following the new key, and an other side-channel pinned identities such as with NIP-05.
 At least one method MUST be provided.
 The existence of a Recovery Keys Setup Event is NOT REQUIRED to be able to handle a Key Migration and Revocation Event.
 - Upon a valid key migration:
   - The old key MUST be unfollowed and the new key MUST be followed.
-  - The old key MUST be stored for future reference to able to block and delete future events from the old key.
+  - The old key MUST be stored, with a Key Migration Attestation Event, for future reference to able to block and delete future events from the old key.
   - The old key MAY be added to other mute lists.

 ### Event Handling for Relays